Published online Sep 28, 2019. doi: 10.3748/wjg.v25.i36.5451

 Published online: September 28, 2019

-The expression of AZGP1 and its effects on hepatocytes were examined in NAFLD patients, CCl4-treated mice fed a high fat diet (HFD), and human LO2 cells.
+To examine the expression of AZGP1 in NAFLD patients, CCl4-treated mice fed a high fat diet (HFD), and human LO2 cells, and explore biological functions and potential mechanisms of AZGP1 in NAFLD.